hazirbas/poselstm-pytorch/README.md

 wget https://vision.in.tum.de/webarchive/hazirbas/posenet-pytorch/places-googlenet.pickle
 ```
 ### Optimization scheme and loss weights
 We use the training scheme defined in [PoseLSTM](https://arxiv.org/abs/1611.07890).
+Best models are determined by the median position and quaternion errors.

 | Dataset       | beta | TFPoseNet | PyPoseNet | pymodel |
 | ------------- |:----:| :----: | :----: | :----: |